daizutabi/mkapi/README.md

   - mkapi
 ```

-Then, in your markdown file, add a tag to generate API docu
- for an package, module, or other objects.
+Then, in your markdown file, add a tag to generate API documentation for an package, module, or other objects.

 ```markdown
 ![mkapi](<something>)